hrbrmstr/tinyjs/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-`tinyjs` - R pkg wrapper to <https://github.com/gfwilliams/tiny-js>
+`tinyjs` - Lightweight Embedded JavaScript Engine (a wrapper for [TinyJS](https://github.com/gfwilliams/tiny-js))

+An R interface to the 'TinyJS' — <https://github.com/gfwilliams/tiny-js> — JavaScript engine; a more lightweight alternative to 'V8' with no external dependencies.

 The following functions are implemented: